nebulab/playbook/how-we-work/where-when-and-how.html.md

   products without giving up flexibility.
 Here's how we do it!
 ---

-Our working week consists of four days devoted to work for external clients (not necessarily always with the same client) and one day, [Friday](personal-growth/investment-fridays), dedicated exclusively to learning, internal projects or open source contributions.
+Our working week consists of five days devoted to work for external clients (not necessarily always with the same client) and 10% of that time, [Investment Time](personal-growth/investment-time), dedicated exclusively to learning, other projects or open source contributions.

 We work an 8-hour day, though these are reasonably flexible.
 In any case, legally, you cannot exceed 13 hours a day or 48 hours a week.
 The hours adopted by most of us is between 9:30 AM and 6:30 PM, considering about an hour for lunch.
 Work organization must, in any case, be a team effort: those who choose to work at different hours must be careful not to prevent others from performing their work.

 In terms of place, the flexibility is even higher.
 Nebulab currently has two operative offices, one in Pescara and one in Latina, but you are free to work from anywhere you want (including your home).

 This flexibility in terms of time and place is possible thanks to the discipline of our team and